Frequently Asked Questions

 VSP stands for Vision Service Plan, which has been contracted to administer your vision care benefits (for those participants with vision coverage).
 The highest benefits are paid when you use a VSP provider.
 To locate a VSP provider you can visit www.vsp.com

 Why must I provide social security numbers to the Plan Administrative Office for me and my dependents?

 Mandatory Insurer Reporting Law requires group health plans to report all social security numbers to the Centers for Medicare & Medicaid Services (CMS).
-Labor Alliance Managed Trust Fund must collect this information in order to document that the Trust Fund is properly coordinating coverage with Medicare.
+ILWU Warehouse Welfare Fund must collect this information in order to document that the Trust Fund is properly coordinating coverage with Medicare.
 Under federal law, all social security numbers must be collected on the member, spouse and children who are covered under a group health plan.
-For more information, you can visit the CMS website at www.cms.gov/mandatoryinsrep.
+For more information, you can view the CMS Mandatory Reporting and SSN Collection Notice.